 Periodontal disease is the most common ailment of small animals and imperils your pet's health and quality of life.
 It is a progressive, unrelenting disease.
-Standard dental prophylaxis and treatment include a thorough oral exam, general isoflurane anesthesia, anesthetic monitoring, intravenous catheter with fluids, ultrasonic cleaning and slow speed polishing.
+Standard dental prophylaxis and treatment include a thorough oral exam, general isoflurane anesthesia, anesthetic monitoring, intravenous catheter with fluids, ultrasonic cleaning, full mouth dental x-rays and slow speed polishing.
 Having this procedure done can prevent pain, infection and additional tooth loss.
 Your pet will need pre-operative bloodwork prior to the procedure to check for kidney and liver function.

 This machine continuously measures heart rate, respiratory rate, blood pressure, and oxygen level throughout the procedure.